MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[action]
 >
-For now, create a file for our room model called `models/room.js` and paste the following code into it:
+For now, create a file for our room model called `models/room.js` and add the following code into it:
 >
 ```Javascript
 const mongoose = require('mongoose');